 The ‘Sanatório Jerónimo de Lacerda’ is the oldest sanatorium on the Caramulo mountain.
 It opened its doors in 1922.
 During the tuberculosis pandemic, patients came here to breathe the fresh air of this amazing mountain.

-However, with the discovery of new treatments, the resort were gradually closed and abandoned.
+However, with the discovery of new treatments, the resort was gradually closed and abandoned.
 They have suffered a slow decline since the 1960s.
 The last sanatorium closed its doors in 1986.
 The old ‘Grande Hotel’ is currently owned by the Lacerda family and is used sporadically for cultural purposes.
-The photos from the abandoned sanatorium were shot in 2018 during my roadtrip through Portugal.
+The photos from the abandoned sanatorium were shot in 2018 during my road trip through Portugal.

 Other Caramulo reports:

 – Sanatório Infantil